apollographql/apollo-kotlin/README.md

 Note: There is nothing Android specific about this query, it can be shared with other GraphQL clients as well

 2) You will also need to add a schema to the project.
-In the sample project you can find the schema `apollo-sample/src/main/graphql/com/example/schema.json`.
+In the sample project you can find the schema `apollo-sample/src/main/graphql/com/apollographql/apollo/sample/schema.json`.

 You can find instructions to download your schema using apollo-codegen [HERE](http://dev.apollodata.com/ios/downloading-schema.html)

-3) Compile your project to have Apollo generate the approriate Java classes with nested classes for reading from the network response.
-In the sample project, a `FeedQuery` Java class is created here `apollo-sample/build/generated/source/apollo/com/example`.
+3) Compile your project to have Apollo generate the appropriate Java classes with nested classes for reading from the network response.
+In the sample project, a `FeedQuery` Java class is created here `apollo-sample/build/generated/source/apollo/com/apollographql/apollo/sample`.

 Note: This is a file that Apollo generates and therefore should not be mutated.